MariaDB4j/MariaDB4j/README.md

 What?
 =====

 MariaDB4j is a Java "launcher" for MariaDB (=MySQL(R)), allowing to use it from Java without ANY installation / external dependencies.
 Read again: You do NOT have to have MariaDB binaries installed on your system to use MariaDB4j! -- If you like/use this project, a Star / Watch / Follow me on GitHub is appreciated.
+Also, unless you're working on the-next-super-secret-thing, it would be cool if you sent a PR adding your name/project to the [USERS.md](USERS.md) file to show your appreciation for this free project!

 Background: MariaDB is "a backward compatible, drop-in replacement of the MySQL(R) Database Server" :
 * Homepage: http://mariadb.org